-Staff liaisons often ask committees to recommend IPO positions in response to new developments in IP law.
-Committee leaders should monitor and share information about developments relevant to the committee's charter.
-The IPO Daily News reports on many developments, and committees are encouraged to identify and prepare brief news items in their field that will be of interest to the general membership.
+Committee leaders should monitor and share information about developments relevant to the committee's charter with committee members.
+The IPO Daily News^(TM) reports on many developments.
+Committees are encouraged to identify and prepare brief news items on developments in their field that will be of interest to the general membership.